Can adultery impact divorce proceedings in Missouri?

 Answer:

-The normal grounds for dissolution of marriage in Missouri are the allegations that the marriage is "irretrievably broken" and that there is no reasonable likelihood that the marriage can be preserved.
-Specific acts of misconduct are generally not included in the Petition.
+In Missouri, the standard grounds for divorce are that the marriage is "irretrievably broken" and that there is no reasonable chance of reconciliation.
+Generally, specific acts of misconduct, such as adultery, are not included in the divorce petition.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.